Miguel-kanko/offgrid.store/README.md

 ### The Vision: How it Will Work
 Not an app that needs internet, but a protocol that works without it.

 **1. 100% Offline Vendor App:** A mama in Awaé can add "1 bag of cassava - 15.000 FCFA" on her phone with ZERO internet.
-It's saved locally (SQLite).
+It's saved locally on her phone (SQLite).

 **2. The SMS Code System (No Internet Needed):** The app generates a code offline: `OFFGRID-7A3B: 1 bag of cassava from Mary - Awaé Market`.
 The buyer just shows this code.
 No smartphone needed to collect.